 I’ve been in this industry for ten years now.

-I started as an affiliate, as a publisher in the Adult space with a porn website and then continued working in that space until I launched my own company which was called porn.fr.
+I started as an affiliate, as a publisher in the Adult space with an adult website.

 On the French market, always.

 After that, I went on a long sabbatical, pretty much, where I discovered affiliate marketing.